-- Local manufacturers were incentivized to integrate ORS and zinc and increase their investments in marketing and distribution. - EXAMPLE: POUZN (Abt) and SHOPS provided incentive grants to local manufacturers in Pakistan, Ghana, Kenya, Nigeria, and other countries to hire additional detailers, conduct CME training for providers, produce marketing and point-of-sale (POS) materials, expand into rural markets, and air branded radio advertisements.
+- Local manufacturers were incentivized to integrate ORS and zinc and increase their investments in marketing and distribution. - > EXAMPLE: POUZN (Abt) and SHOPS provided incentive grants to local manufacturers in Pakistan, Ghana, Kenya, Nigeria, and others to hire additional detailers, conduct

+CME training for providers, produce marketing and pointof-sale (POS) materials, expand into rural markets, and air branded radio advertisements.